• Home

 About Matthew Klam

 MATTHEW KLAM is the author of the novel, Who Is Rich?, a New York Times and Washington Post Notable Book, nominated for the Center for Fiction's First Novel Prize, and Sam the Cat, winner of the PEN/Robert Bingham Prize for a Debut Short Story Collection, and a finalist for The Los Angeles Times Book of the Year, First Fiction.
 He's a recipient of a Guggenheim Fellowship, a Whiting Award, and a National Endowment of the Arts.
 His writing has been featured in such places as The New Yorker, Harper's, GQ, The New York Times Magazine, Esquire, The O' Henry Prize Stories, The Best American Nonrequired Reading, and The Ecco Anthology of Contemporary American Short Fiction.
 He's currently a Visiting Associate Professor of Creative Writing at Stony Brook University.
-Do check out WWW.MatthewKlam.com and here's a link to his superb recent New Yorker short story "Hi, Daddy!"
-You can hear Matt read it himself! https://www.newyorker.com/magazine/2024/10/14/hi-daddy-fiction-matthew-klam
+Do check out WWW.MatthewKlam.com and here's a link to his New Yorker Christmas Story from 2022...
+Ihttps://www.newyorker.com/magazine/2022/12/19/the-other-party. .

 About Jacki Lyden